Nichiren to Mōko Daishūrai

 Nichiren and the Great Mongol Invasion (日蓮と蒙古大襲来, Nichiren to Mōko Daishūrai) is a 1958 Japanese drama film directed by Kunio Watanabe.
+This and the 1979 film Nichiren were produced by Masaichi Nagata for his devotion to Nichiren and the Nichiren-shū.

 Plot

 Nichiren, a famous Japanese Buddhist monk who returns from his studies to create a new form of Buddhism in preparation for fighting the Mongol invaders during the 1200s.
 A Buddhist sect and their government supporters target him and he is persecuted for it.
 Will Nichiren be able to survive before the Mongols threaten Japanese shores?